large_hero

 There are two main types of reconstruction available today: reconstruction using your own body tissue, such as muscle or fat, and reconstruction using breast implants.

-Tissue reconstruction, also called flap reconstruction, is a more complex surgery with a longer hospital stay and recovery time when compared with implant reconstruction.
 Still, reconstruction with a tissue flap often results in breasts that have a more natural look and feel than reconstruction using implants.
-To perform this type of reconstruction, a surgeon will take skin, fat, or muscle from a different part of your body and use it to reshape and rebuild the breast or breasts.
+To perform this type of reconstruction, a surgeon will take skin and fat with varying amounts of muscle from a different part of your body and use it to reshape and rebuild the breast or breasts.

 Types of flap reconstruction include: